Looking for art, culture? See the latest Central Illinois exhibits 🎨

 "Artists of Manneken Press"; through April 14; "Hattie Lee: Joy Intwined"; through April 7; Contemporary Art Center of Peoria.

-"Amateur Exhibition"; Lisa Bergant, Armstong Gallery; Shea Grehan, Dolan Gallery; March 10-April 20; McLean County Arts Center.
+"Amateur Exhibition"; Lisa Bergant, Armstong Gallery; Shea Grehan, Dolan Gallery; through April 20; McLean County Arts Center.